cdesgrange/cdesgrange.github.io/publications.md

 permalink: /publications/
 ---

-I currently have <b>two refeered publications as first-author</b> and <b>eleven as co-author</b>.
-Excepted one publication, all are in the field of Exoplanets.
+I currently have <b>two refereed publications as first-author</b> and <b>thirteen as co-author</b>.
+In addition, in May 2023 I submitted in Astronomy and Astrophysics a paper as first-author on the architectures of planetary systems with inner (<1 a.u.) planets.

-When I was an undergraduated student, I expressed interest in astronomy and astrophysics in particular in two fields: cosmology and exoplanets.
+Excepted one publication, all are in the field of Exoplanets and Disks.
+When I was an undergraduate student, I expressed interest in astronomy and astrophysics in particular in two fields: cosmology and exoplanets.
 That is why my first publication in 2019 based on my Bachelor's thesis deals with averaged inhomogeneous cosmology.
 However, <b>I focus now my research on the imaging of Exoplanets and Disks, from instrumentation to observation and characterization.</b>

 <br>

-<strong>*First author: 2 publications*</strong>
+<strong>*First-author: 2 publications*</strong>

   <b>Desgrange</b>, Chauvin, Christiaens et al., 2022, Astronomy and Astrophysics, 664, A139, <i><a href="https://ui.adsabs.harvard.edu/abs/2022A%26A...664A.139D/abstract">In-depth direct imaging and spectroscopic characterization of the young Solar System analog HD 95086</a></i>.